bosskovic/perpetuum-mobile/_posts/knjige/2018-02-08-anarchism-the-feminist-connection.md

 but its aim is somehow narrow and exclusive.
 Feminism is a subset of anarchism and not the other way round (and it seemed at places that that's what the author claimed).
 In an anarchist society there would be no need for feminism.

-The essay has a nice overview of what anarchism is and isn't, and also a brief history of implementation attempts of anarchism in Spain 1936-39 and France 1968.